 - Good Faith/Full Disclosure – The agent is required to disclose any direct or indirect personal interest they may have regarding a transaction, as well as any known relevant information that may affect the value or desirability of a property to the client

 - Loyalty – The agent must always place the interests of the client above all else except the law and must act solely in the best interests of the client

 - Obedience – The agent must follow the clients’ lawful instructions regarding a transaction whether the agent agrees with them or not.

 This occurs when the agent acts on behalf of both the buyer and seller.
 But don’t let this scenario alarm you: remember, for the purposes of a contract, ‘agent’ means ‘brokerage’.
-So if you are under a Listing Agreement with Jamie, and the buyer is represented by an agent at his same brokerage (Royal LePage J&D), this is considered a Multiple Representation situation; even though Jamie himself is still looking after your best interests, every step of the way.
+So if you are under a Listing Agreement with Jamie, and the buyer is represented by an agent at his same brokerage (SAGE Real Estate LTD., Brokerage), this is considered a Multiple Representation situation; even though Jamie himself is still looking after your best interests, every step of the way.